Juan Tejada: Indy Eleven

 On July 21, 2022, Tejada was traded by Tampa Bay to Indy Eleven in exchange for midfielder Nicky Law.

+Colorado Springs Switchbacks FC

+On June 14, 2023, Tejada transferred to USL Championship Western Conference club Colorado Springs Switchbacks.

 International

 Tejada played at several junior levels for Panama.
 He was called up to the senior team in November 2020 for friendlies scheduled to take place in Europe.
 He subsequently made his debut against the US national team, playing the first half of a 6-2 loss on November 16.